-At Seneca Savings, we know that success comes in many forms and there is no one-size-fits-all approach.
+Success comes in many forms and there is no one-size-fits-all approach.
 Ironically, the only constant in life is change and as you grow older and take on more responsibility, your financial goals and planning needs change as well.

 Being conservative with your wants and wishes early on

-Our hard-won advice: Be conservative.
+What do many of us ‘wish we learned sooner?’
+Be conservative.
 Know your priorities, think hard about where you want to be financially in 5, 10, 15+ years, and understand there is no urgency to keep up with the Joneses.
 Not having enough money put aside in case of emergencies and unexpected expenses isn’t a healthy way for anyone to live, but particularly for those who have their whole lives ahead of them.
 We all know that life is unscripted and that car repairs, medical bills, or other unforeseen expenses can arise.
 At Seneca Savings, we’ve been alarmed by the number of our customers who do not have an emergency fund in place.

 Your Savings Account as an “Opportunity Fund” & Be Wary of Monthly Fees & Subscriptions